GarageGames/Torque2D/tutorials/starterProject/README - setup.md

 * almost certainly a `modules` directory containing one or more modules of game assets and scripts
 * almost certainly a bootstrap module, such as `AppCore`, to setup common variables and other required bits for the engine.

-## How To Start With This `baseProject`
+## How To Start With This `starterProject`

 1. If you do not have a copy of the Torque2D binary, obtain or compile one.
-2. Copy this "baseProject" directory to wherever you want to create the project.
+2. Copy this "startProject" directory to wherever you want to create the project.
 This becomes the main project directory.
 3. If you are running Windows, copy the following files from your Torque2D original to this directory:
   * Torque2D.app
   * OpenAL32.dll